johnolos/rust-workshop/README.md

 ![State diagram for ADSR](images/adsr-state-machine.png)
 ![Envelope](images/Envelope.png)

+We see that when the `gate` value (red dashed line) goes from 0 to 1 (when we press a key), the output value goes through the `attack`, `decay` and `sustain` state.
+When a key is released, the ADSR goes to the apropriatly named `release` state.

 ### Vising av slidere i UI-et
 UI-et vi har satt opp for denne workshopen er i stand til å vise slidere som man kan bruke for å justere på parametre.
 Du står fri til å